Bank of Thailand Regulations [Thai Banking 101]

 Frequently Asked Questions

-Who Regulates Bank of Thailand?
+Who Regulates the Bank of Thailand?

 The Bank of Thailand (BOT) is the central bank of Thailand.
 It is responsible for regulating the country’s monetary and financial system.
 The BOT is an independent state agency.
 It is overseen by a nine-member board of directors, which is appointed by the Thai king and includes representatives from the public and private sectors.
 The BOT is also subject to supervision and oversight by the Thai Ministry of Finance and is required to report regularly to the Thai parliament on its activities.